 The Taylorsville Silver Buckle Rodeo has been a fixture in Plumas County since 1949 – the year of my birth.
 I’ve enjoyed the rodeo many times over the years, especially when I was a youth in the 60s.
-I went to the Taylorsville Elementary School in the 4th grade (1958-59) and broke my first bone jumping off the deck railing of the Taylorsville Tavern.
+I went to Taylorsville Elementary School in the 4th grade (1958-59) and broke my first bone jumping off the deck railing of the Taylorsville Tavern.
 But I saw a real bone breaking at the CCPRA Silver Buckle Rodeo one year during the calf roping event.
 Quite a visual for a young boy and I cringe to this day thinking about it.

 Because of my health restrictions, I wasn’t going to be able to go to the actual rodeo event.
-I enjoy making pictures of horses though, so I thought I might be able to get access to the grounds the evening before and the morning of the rodeo, before they opened the gates to the public.
+I enjoy making pictures of horses and other animals though, so I thought I might be able to get access to the grounds the evening before and the morning of the rodeo, before they opened the gates to the public.

-Thanks to him, I was able to make the pictures you see below.
+Thanks to Paul, I was able to make the pictures you see below.
 I had a great time in the 45 minutes I had (that’s how long a tank of oxygen lasts me now).
 My hope is that you enjoy them too.
 It was a fun time for all in Taylorsville, CA. Props should also go to the Indian Valley Riding & Roping Club for their hard work as hosts and sponsors of many exciting events at the Taylorsville Rodeo Arena.